 - Following a request from a highways inspector where the verge or pavement is being damaged such that there is a health and safety concern and/or significant cost is being incurred to carry out repairs.

-How to request a verge and pavement parking restriction in your area
+Request a verge and pavement parking restriction in your area

 In areas where there is currently no restriction on parking on the verges or pavement residents can request one for the area they live by contacting the council.
 Residents may not request one for streets in which they do not live.